 Military end-users and dual-use goods

-You cannot apply for an exemption permit if your product will be exported to a military end-user in Russia.
+You cannot get an exemption permit if your product will be exported to a military end-user in Russia.
 Check the full list of entities that automatically count as military end-users.

-If you intend to export dual-use goods that may qualify for an exemption permit, a valid export licence is needed.
+If you intend to export dual-use goods, you need a valid export licence.

 Questions relating to this article?